heeeyjohnny/Capstone/README.md

 What is the primary function of the web application?
 ```
+Bridging the gap between employers and contractors.
-User can post resumes, apply for work.
+User can post resumes/qualification and apply for work.
 Businesses can post jobs for last minute fills, i.e sick call, no call/no show.
 ```
 What problem is it attempting to solve?